Living in Saudi Arabia

 Religion definitely plays a large role in the daily lives of Muslim citizens and expatriates, but also to a certain extent, in the daily lives of non-Muslim expatriates as well.
-For example, Prayer call is one of the five pillars of Islam.
+For example, prayer call is one of the five pillars of Islam.
 You hear it 5 times per day, and faithful worshipers often head to a mosque or prayer room each time the call is heard.
-If you are a non-Muslim, you just need to be sensitive and understand that if you are in a restaurant, the grocery or shopping, you will not be served during prayer time.
-Certainly, it takes a little getting used to, but the religion of Islam is deep in history and a beautiful tradition.
+If you are a non-Muslim, you just need to be sensitive and understand that if you are in a restaurant or shopping, you will not be served during prayer time.
+Certainly, it takes a little getting used to, but this doesn't take long.

 Unlike the US and many other countries where the topic of religion is considered a personal question, you will almost assuredly be asked about your religion both on applications and during the visa application forms.
 If you apply for a visa to enter Saudi Arabia, and do not wish to disclose your religion, you will not be issued a visa.
 In most cases you do not have to specify your particular sect (e.g., Methodist, Episcopalian, Catholic, Lutheran or Baptist,), but you do have to state "Christian," "Muslim," etc.